 The 5 Bottles of Whiskey You Should Have In Your Bar

 You love whiskey.
 You have the custom whiskey glasses, the large ice cube molds, maybe you’ve even created your own simple syrup via sous vide to try different cocktail recipes.
 But, do you stick with the same whiskey brands and don’t branch out?
-From rye to bourbon to Japanese whiskey, here are some bottles you should add to your collection to see if there are other whiskies in the world you might like.
+From rye to bourbon to Japanese whiskey, here are some different bottles of whiskey you should add to your collection to see if there are other whiskies in the world you might like.

 Woodford Reserve Double Oaked